yiyunlinch/scrollytelling/README.md

 ### Page 1
 - Clikcing the arrow-down button doesn't result in the page going down.
 Better using finger icon than using the arrow-down if the page doesn't go down.
 - User cannot click everywhere.
-- Cannot go back to start of page 1
+- Cannot go back to start of page 1 unless refresh
 - The second click's transition is a bit weird,  first slow then super quickly the whole page image appeared.
 - Clicking the sound button gives no sound.